spences10/claude-code-analytics/docs/README.md

-This documentation maps all available data sources and integration points within Claude Code, providing comprehensive reference for building statusline tools, hooks, and SDK integrations.
+This documentation maps all available data sources and integration points within Claude Code, providing comprehensive reference for building statusline tools and hook-driven analytics.

 ## Quick Reference